lambduli/resin/README.md

 ### Identifiers

-Resin differentiates between two types of identifiers—the ones used mainly for *object variables* and the ones used for *propositional variables*.
+Resin differentiates between two types of identifiers—the ones used mainly for *object variables* and the ones used for *propositional variables* and for functions.

 > All variables can contain a few special symbols.
 However, those special symbols may only come after a letter.
 The special symbols are: `-`, `_`, `'`, and *any digit*.

-When we write `∀ x P(x)`, the `x` is an *object variable* and the `P` is a *propositional variable*.
+When we write `∀ x P(f(x))`, the `x` is an *object variable*, the `P` is a *propositional variable* and the `f` is a function constant.

 The object variables need to begin with lower-case letter and the propositional variables (names for relations) need to begin with upper-case letter.

-*Functions* share the lexical requirements with object variables—they start with lower-case letter.
+Usually, *functions* share the lexical requirements with object variables—they start with lower-case letter.

-When it comes to *constants* the situation is little bit more relaxed—a constant defined beforehand (in the `constants` section) can start with both, lower-case and upper-case letter.
+When it comes to *constants* the situation is little bit more relaxed—a function or a constant defined beforehand (in the `constants` section) can start with both, lower-case and upper-case letter.
 In such a case, however, constant must not be written lexically like a nullary function!

+There is one more way to modify this behaviour—to make writing function identifiers and constants starting with both lower-case and capital-case letters possible and also easier.
+There is a special character `ᶜ` that can be written at the end of an identifier that starts with any letter.
+This makes that identifier be recognized as a constant or a function, depending on the situation, even without it being defined beforehand.

+Example: `∃ x Prop(x, Sucᶜ(Zeroᶜ))`

+This can be especially useful in the REPL where you can't write a `constants` section.
+It also makes upper-case functions possible at all.

+### Numbers

+To make some propositions look nicer *Resin* also supports numbers as constant symbols.
+In files, they can be defined in the `constants` section, like this: `constants: 1, 2, 3 ...`.
+In the REPL one can also use the `ᶜ` trick like so: `0ᶜ`.

 ### Quantifiers